kburchfiel/cpp_world_clock_2025/README.md

 As noted earlier, I was not able to compile this program on MacOS, as the compiler on the laptop I was using didn't appear to support the `zoned_time()` function.

+## Special thanks

+Special thanks to Howard Hinnant for his hard work on C++'s chrono library--and for his thorough StackOverflow answers, without which I wouldn't have been able to get the project to its current state!

+Also, special thanks to Klaus Alexander for his [insightful feedback](https://www.reddit.com/r/commandline/comments/1ou1l87/comment/no8vj0z/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) on version 2.1.0 of this project.
+Many of the improvements in version 2.2.0 are in response to his feedback.

+## Dedication

+This project is dedicated to our son, Kenneth.
+I hope he comes to enjoy programming as much as I do!